See The Women: Program for Women Artists

 Up until now, the data shows that less a ridiculously small percentage of art in our national and international museums and galleries is by women, much less women of color.
 We aim to change that, starting our own backyard.
-Each semester we hold an art show featuring local women artists, some as our primary artists but always with a “community gallery” where any female-identifying artist can submit their work.
+Each semester we hold an art show featuring local women artists, some as our primary artists but always with an Open Call so that any female-identifying or non-binary artist can submit their work.

 Benefits of Exhibiting

 - Your work will have multiple exposures to a variety of audiences, as we hold regular classes and a variety of events throughout the semester.
 Hundreds of people will view your work.